 If that wasn’t depressing enough, these old buildings tended to be dark and dingy.
 They generally didn’t see any sunlight.
 If they did have any windows, these were generally tiny.
 The force of the walls would collapse into themselves if they included large glassworks.

-Gothic architecture strove to be the exact anthesis to this older Medieval style of building.
+Gothic architecture strove to be the anthesis of this older Medieval style of building.

 6. The Gargoyles of Gothic Architecture